vfarcic/devops24/manuscript/08-jenkins-cd.md

 git pull
 ```

+Unlike the previous chapters, you cannot use an existing cluster this time.
+The reason behind that lies in reduced requirements.
+This time, the cluster should **NOT have ChartMuseum**.
+Soon you'll see why.
+What we need are the same hardware specs (excluding GKE), with NGINX Ingress and Tiller running inside the cluster, and with the environment variable `LB_IP` that holds the address of the IP through which we can access the external load balancer, or with the IP of the VM in case of single VM local clusters like minikube, minishift, and Docker For Mac or Windows.

+For **GKE** we'll need to slightly increase memory so we'll use **n1-highcpu-4** instance types instead of *n1-highcpu-2* we used so far.

+* [docker4mac-cd.sh](https://gist.github.com/d07bcbc7c88e8bd104fedde63aee8374): **Docker for Mac** with 3 CPUs, 4 GB RAM, with **nginx Ingress**, with **tiller**, and with `LB_IP` variable set to the IP of the cluster.
+* [minikube-cd.sh](https://gist.github.com/06bb38787932520906ede2d4c72c2bd8): **minikube** with 3 CPUs, 4 GB RAM, with `ingress`, `storage-provisioner`, and `default-storageclass` addons enabled, with **tiller**, and with `LB_IP` variable set to the VM created by minikube.
+* [kops-cd.sh](https://gist.github.com/d96c27204ff4b3ad3f4ae80ca3adb891): **kops in AWS** with 3 t2.small masters and 2 t2.medium nodes spread in three availability zones, with **nginx Ingress**, with **tiller**, and with `LB_IP` variable set to the IP retrieved by pinging ELB's hostname.
+The Gist assumes that the prerequisites are set through [Appendix B](#appendix-b).
+* [minishift-cd.sh](https://gist.github.com/94cfcb3f9e6df965ec233bbb5bf54110): **minishift** with 4 CPUs, 4 GB RAM, with version 1.16+, with **tiller**, and and with `LB_IP` variable set to the VM created by minishift.
+* [gke-cd.sh](https://gist.github.com/1b126df156abc91d51286c603b8f8718): **Google Kubernetes Engine (GKE)** with 3 n1-highcpu-4 (4 CPUs, 3.6 GB RAM) nodes (one in each zone), with **nginx Ingress** controller running on top of the "standard" one that comes with GKE, with **tiller**, and with `LB_IP` variable set to the IP of the external load balancer created when installing nginx Ingress.
+We'll use nginx Ingress for compatibility with other platforms.
+Feel free to modify the YAML files and Helm Charts if you prefer NOT to install nginx Ingress.
+* [eks-cd.sh](https://gist.github.com/2af71594d5da3ca550de9dca0f23a2c5): **Elastic Kubernetes Service (EKS)** with 2 t2.medium nodes, with **nginx Ingress** controller, with a **default StorageClass**, with **tiller**, and with `LB_IP` variable set tot he IP retrieved by pinging ELB's hostname.

-Off we go.
+Here we go.

 ## Defining The Whole Production Environment

 All the chapters until this one followed the same pattern.
 We'd learn about a new tool and, from there on, we'd streamline its installation through Gists in all subsequent chapters.
-As an example, we introduced ChartMuseum a few chapters ago.
-We learned how to install it and there was no point reiterating the same set of steps in the chapters that followed.
-Instead, we had the steps in Gists.
+As an example, we introduced ChartMuseum a few chapters ago, we learned how to install it, and, from there on, there was no point reiterating the same set of steps in the chapters that followed.
+Instead, we had the installation steps in Gists.
 Knowing that, you might be wondering why we did not follow the same pattern now.
-Why was ChartMuseum excluded from the Gists?
+Why was ChartMuseum excluded from the Gists we're using in this chapter?
 Why isn't Jenkins there as well?
-Are we going to install ChartMuseum and Jenkins with a different configuration now?
+Are we going to install ChartMuseum and Jenkins with a different configuration?
 We're not.
-Both will have the same configuration but will be installed in a slightly different way.
+Both will have the same configuration but they will be installed in a slightly different way.

 We already saw the benefits provided by Helm.
-Among other features, it provides templating mechanism that allows us to customize our Kubernetes definitions.
+Among other things, it features a templating mechanism that allows us to customize our Kubernetes definitions.
 We used `requirements.yaml` file to create our own Jenkins distribution.
 Helm requirements are a nifty feature initially designed to provide means to define dependencies of our application.
-As an example, if we'd create an application that uses Redis DB, our application would be defined in templates and Reddis as a requirement.
-After all, if the community already has a Chart for Redis, why would we reinvent the wheel by creating our own definitions.
+As an example, if we'd create an application that uses Redis DB, our application would be defined in templates and Reddis would be a dependency defined in `requirement.yaml`.
+After all, if the community already has a Chart for Redis, why would we reinvent the wheel by creating our own definitions?
 Instead, we'd put it as an entry in `requirements.yaml`.
 Even though our motivation was slighly different, we did just that with Jenkins.
 As you might have guessed, content of `requirements.yaml` is not limited to a single entry.
 We can define as many dependencies as we need.

-The Helm requirements feature opens new possibilities.
 We could, for example, create a Chart that would define Namespaces, RoleBindings, and all the other infrastructure-level things that our production environment needs.
-Such a Chart could treat all production releases as requirements.
+Such a Chart could treat all production releases as dependencies.
 If we could do something like that, we could store everything related to production in a single repository.
 That would simplify the initial installation as well as upgrades of the production applications.
 Such an approach does not need to be limited to production.
 There could be another repository for other environments.
 Testing would be a good example if we still rely on manual tasks in that area.

-Since we'd keep those Charts in repository, changes to what constitures production could be code reviewed and, if necessary, approved before they're merged to the master branch.
+Since we'd keep those Charts in Git repositories, changes to what constitutes production could be reviewed and, if necessary, approved before they're merged to the master branch.
 There are certainly other benefits of having a whole environment in a Git repository.
 I'll leave it to your imagination to figure them out.

 The beauty of Helm requirements is that they still allow us to keep the definition of an application in the same repository as the code.
 If we take our *go-demo* application as an example, the Chart that defines the application can and should continue residing in its repository.
-However, a different repository could define all the applications running in the production environment as requirements, including *go-demo*.
+However, a different repository could define all the applications running in the production environment as dependencies, including *go-demo*.
 That way, we'll accomplish two things.
 Everything related to an application, including its Chart would be in the same repository without breaking the everything-in-git rule.
 So far, our continuous deployment pipeline (the one we defined in the previous chapter) breaks that rule.
-Jenkins was upgrading production release without storing that information in Git.
+Jenkins was upgrading production releases without storing that information in Git.
 We had undocumented deployments.
-Since releases under test are temporary and live only for the duration of those automated tests, production releases last longer and should be documented, even if thair life-span is potentially short (until the next commit).
+While releases under test are temporary and live only for the duration of those automated tests, production releases last longer and should be documented, even if thair life-span is potentially short (until the next commit).

 All in all, our next task is to have the whole production environment in a single repository, without duplicating the information already available in repositories where we keep the code and definitions of our applications.

 I already created a repository [vfarcic/k8s-prod](https://github.com/vfarcic/k8s-prod) that defines a production environment.
 Since we'll have to make some changes to a few files, our first task is to fork it.
-Otherwise, I'd need to give you my GitHub credentials so that you can push those changes to my repo.
-As you can probably imagine, that is not going to happen.
+Otherwise, I'd need to give you my GitHub credentials so that you could push those changes to my repo.
+As you can probably guess, that is not going to happen.

 Please open [vfarcic/k8s-prod](https://github.com/vfarcic/k8s-prod) in a browser and fork the repository.
 I'm sure you already know how to do that.
-If you don't, all you have to do is to click on the *Fork* button located in the top-right corner and follow the wizard.
+If you don't, all you have to do is to click on the *Fork* button located in the top-right corner, and follow the wizard instructions.

 Next, we'll clone the forked repository before we explore some of its files.